This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 I personally wouldn’t wait until 30 weeks or so, as you never know – you might be early (watch out for those signs of early labor)!
 Better safe than sorry … I personally regret not taking a class while I was still expecting and I feel like I paid for it with all the pain I went through.

-Plus, most online breastfeeding courses listed below give you lifetime access, so you can review class material as many times as you want before and after your little one arrives.
+Plus, most virtual breastfeeding courses listed below give you lifetime access, so you can review class material as many times as you want before and after your little one arrives.
 If your baby arrives earlier than expected, you can still benefit immediately from knowledge gained through the class.

 That said, if you have already given birth and struggling with breastfeeding in any way, taking a class and/or talking to a lactation consultant is still the best option.
 The strategies and techniques that you will learn throughout the course will help you get back on the right track as soon as possible and hopefully get rid of the pain real soon.